 Summer is officially here, and there’s no better time to upgrade your chlorine pool to a saltwater system.
 Many homeowners find that swimming in a saltwater pool is a much more pleasant experience than swimming in a traditionally chlorinated one.
 In this blog post, we explore why pool owners all across America are converting their pools to saltwater systems, and why you should consider this upgrade too.

 At Always Clear Pool Cleaning & Repairs, we can provide you with a wide variety of cost-effective pool upgrades, such as variable speed pool pumps, which can save you thousands of dollars over their lifetime, money-saving heat pumps, automation systems to control all aspects of your pool equipment, and even color-changing LED lights.
 Get in touch with us today if you’re interested in converting your pool to a saltwater system or any of our other exciting pool upgrades.
-We serve homeowners across Central Brevard County, including in Viera, Cocoa Beach, Cocoa, Port St. John, Merritt Island, Cape Canaveral, Rockledge, Satellite Beach, Sharpes, Patrick AFB, and Melbourne.
+We serve homeowners across Central Brevard County, including in Viera, Cocoa Beach, Port St. John, Merritt Island, Cape Canaveral, Rockledge, Satellite Beach, Sharpes, Patrick AFB, and Melbourne.

 WHAT IS A SALTWATER SYSTEM?